weirdev/lagern/INPROGRESS.md

 		Handle restoring to different OS/permissions scheme than saved to Support deleting entire backup sets (at dest)
 Handle common things that could go wrong
-	circular links when checking if ancestor is backup source safe writeout of indexes
+	better handling when reading a file fails after failure, option to ignore file in .track file circular links when checking if ancestor is backup source safe writeout of indexes
 		Write out old index without overwriting then rename